Sketchpad

 Sketchpad (a.k.a.
 Robot Draftsman) is a computer program written by Ivan Sutherland in 1963 in the course of his PhD thesis, for which he received the Turing Award in 1988, and the Kyoto Prize in 2012.
-It pioneered human–computer interaction (HCI), and is considered the ancestor of modern computer-aided design (CAD) programs as well as a major breakthrough in the development of computer graphics in general.
-For example, the graphical user interface (GUI) was derived from Sketchpad as well as modern object-oriented programming.
-Using the program, Ivan Sutherland showed that computer graphics could be used for both artistic and technical purposes in addition to demonstrating a novel method of human–computer interaction.
+It pioneered human–computer interaction (HCI), and is considered the ancestor of modern computer-aided design (CAD) programs and as a major breakthrough in the development of computer graphics in general.
+For example, Sketchpad inspired the graphical user interface (GUI) and object-oriented programming.
+Using the program, Sutherland showed that computer graphics could be used for both artistic and technical purposes and for demonstrating a novel method of human–computer interaction.

 History

-Sutherland was inspired by the Memex from "As We May Think" by Vannevar Bush.
-Sketchpad inspired Douglas Engelbart to design and develop oN-Line System at the Augmentation Research Center (ARC) at the Stanford Research Institute (SRI) during the 1960s.

 See History of the graphical user interface for a more detailed discussion of GUI development.

 Software

-Sketchpad was the earliest program ever to utilize a complete graphical user interface.
+Sketchpad was the earliest program ever to use a complete graphical user interface.

-The clever way the program organized its geometric data pioneered the use of "master" ("objects") and "occurrences" ("instances") in computing and pointed forward to object oriented programming.
-The main idea was to have master drawings which one could instantiate into many duplicates.
-If the user changed the master drawing, all the instances would change as well.
+The clever way the program organizes its geometric data pioneered the use of master (objects) and occurrences (instances) in computing and pointed forward to object-oriented programming.
+The main idea was to have master drawings which can be instantiated into many duplicates.
+When a master drawing is changed, then all instances change also.

+This was the first known form of an Entity component system: for example instead of encapsulating points inside of a line object, the points are stored in a ring buffer as described in pages 48 to 52 of the paper, and the line only points to them.
+This allowed moving one point to alter all the shapes that use it in a single operation.

+The structures in Sketchpad were also able to store pointers to functions, to achieve a different behavior depending on the kind of object.
+In figure 3.8 of the paper, the "instances generic block" stores several "subroutine entries" which are pointers to functions: "display", "howbig" etc. This was an early form of virtual functions.

-Geometric constraints was another major invention in Sketchpad, letting the user easily constrain geometric properties in the drawing—for instance, the length of a line or the angle between two lines could be fixed.
+Geometric constraints was another major invention in Sketchpad, letting a user easily constrain geometric properties in the drawing: for instance, the length of a line or the angle between two lines could be fixed.

 As a trade magazine said, clearly Sutherland "broke new ground in 3D computer modeling and visual simulation, the basis for computer graphics and CAD/CAM".
 Very few programs can be called precedents for his achievements.
 Patrick J. Hanratty is sometimes called the "father of CAD/CAM" and wrote PRONTO, a numerical control language at General Electric in 1957, and wrote CAD software while working for General Motors beginning in 1961.
 Sutherland wrote in his thesis that Bolt, Beranek and Newman had a "similar program" and T-Square was developed by Peter Samson and one or more fellow MIT students in 1962, both for the PDP-1.

 The Computer History Museum holds program listings for Sketchpad.